arm/remoteproc-runtime/docs/OCI_COMPLIANCE.md

 **Standard OCI**: Runtimes can create and run multiple independent containers simultaneously.

 **Remoteproc Runtime**: Can only run **one container at a time per remote processor**.
 Each auxiliary processor can execute only one firmware image.
-The previous container must be stopped before a new one can be started.
+Any firmware running on the target processor, be it a container from our runtime or otherwise, must be stopped before a new container can be started.

 **Rationale**: Hardware constraint - auxiliary processors have single execution contexts and cannot run multiple firmware images concurrently.